 Also, when you arrive in an EU country (except Ireland), be prepared to show your return ticket and proof of accommodation for your stay.
 We will provide these documents in your travel pack.
 You may also be asked to show that you have enough money for your stay.

-Can I take food into the EU after Brexit?
+What are the rules about taking food into the EU after Brexit?

 What about COVID-19 travel restrictions for school trips to Europe?

 These requirements relate to school trips to EU countries following Brexit.
-For up to date COVID-19 school travel advice, please visit our COVID-19 Travel hub.
+For up-to-date COVID-19 school travel advice, please visit our COVID-19 Travel hub.

 More school trip planning advice from Voyager School Travel: